Adam Clayton Powell Jr.: Early life and education

-Powell was born in 1908 in New Haven, Connecticut, the second child and only son of Adam Clayton Powell Sr. and Mattie Buster Shaffer, both born poor in Virginia and West Virginia, respectively.
+Powell was born in 1908 in New Haven, Connecticut, the second child and only son of Adam Clayton Powell Sr. and Mattie Buster Shaffer, born poor in Virginia and West Virginia, respectively.
 His sister, Blanche, was 10 years older.
-His parents were of mixed race with African and European ancestry (and, according to his father, American Indian on his mother's side).
-(In his autobiography Adam By Adam, Powell says that his mother had partial German ancestry.)
+His parents were of mixed race with African and European ancestry and, according to his father, American Indian on his mother's side.
+In his autobiography Adam by Adam, Powell says that his mother had partial German ancestry.
 They and their ancestors were classified as mulatto in 19th-century censuses.
 Powell's paternal grandmother's ancestors had been free persons of color for generations before the Civil War.
 By 1908, Powell Sr. had become a prominent Baptist minister, serving as a pastor in Philadelphia, and as lead pastor at a Baptist church in New Haven.

 Powell Sr. had worked his way out of poverty and through Wayland Seminary, a historically black college, and postgraduate study at Yale University and Virginia Theological Seminary.
 In the year of his son's birth in New Haven, Powell Sr. was called as the pastor of the Abyssinian Baptist Church in the Harlem neighborhood of New York City.
 He led the church for decades through major expansion, including fundraising for and the construction of an addition to accommodate the increased membership of the congregation during the years of the Great Migration, as many African Americans moved north from the South.
-That congregation grew to a community of 10,000 persons.
+That congregation grew to a community of 10,000 people.

 Due to his father's achievements, Powell grew up in a wealthy household in New York City.
 Because of some of his European ancestry, Adam was born with hazel eyes, light skin and blond hair, such that he could pass for white.
 However, he did not play with that racial ambiguity until college.
 He attended Townsend Harris High School, then studied at City College of New York before starting at Colgate University as a freshman.
 The four other African American students at Colgate at the time were all athletes.
 For a time, Powell briefly passed as white, using his appearance to escape racial strictures at college.
 The other black students were dismayed to discover what he had done.